 PSC superpower: Quietness, thoughtfulness, and a rocking sense of humor

-Favorite part of working at PSC: Making the qualitative quantitative
+Favorite part of working at PSC: Data, so much data

 Why Michigan?
 For better or for worse, it’s home